 However, Tennessee failed to disclose that in its RACT analysis.

-Also, its RACT analysis is insufficient in the sense that,
+In addition to this potential miscalculation, there are possible large-scale problems with its RACT analysis.
+It is insufficient in the sense that

 There is an almost exclusive reliance on the EPA’s limited RACT/BACT/LAER Clearinghouse to evaluate NOx limits and controls for gas turbines.